 A background to the legend of Francis Xavier Speaking in tongues

-In order to better comprehend this controversy, it is necessary to delve into Portuguese history, catholic religion and its internal politics, national and international politics, European, Indian and Japanese culture and languages, geography, Protestantism, Rationalism, war, and plagues.
-They all mix together to weave a very complex narrative.
+To better comprehend this controversy, it is necessary to delve into Portuguese history, catholic religion and its internal politics, national and international politics, European, Indian and Japanese culture and languages, geography, Protestantism, Rationalism, war, and plagues.
+They all mix to weave a very complex narrative.

 This nation’s desire to go to the ends of the earth was beyond any expectation within the European world and captured the catholic imagination.
-The seventeenth-century French Jesuit writer and Xavier Biographer, Dominique Bouhours, explained the missionary reach into the West Indies, China and Japan, as a foray into the New World.
-This presents the idea that Francis Xavier along with his fellow Society of Jesus missionaries generated the same level of excitement as Buzz Aldrin going to the moon.
+The seventeenth-century French Jesuit writer and Xavier Biographer, Dominique Bouhours, explained the missionary reach into the West Indies, China, and Japan, as a foray into the New World.
+These journies present the idea that Francis Xavier along with his fellow Society of Jesus missionaries generated the same level of excitement as Buzz Aldrin going to the moon.

-But there was a serious weakness in the control of their Indian empire.
+However, there was a severe weakness in the control of their Indian empire.
 Portugal had laid claim to parts of India and secured it through converting the inhabitants to Christianity.
 Their conversion was a tenuous one because it was hardly altruistic.
 The Indian followers did so because it created a positive military alliance with the Portuguese.
-This freed them from the marauding and powerful Arab forces that surrounded their communities.
-The Portuguese authorities were well aware this relationship could easily disintegrate and needed to reinforce the catholic faith in order to maintain submission.
-This was a major political factor that pushed the Portuguese monarchy into sending the Jesuit missionaries.
+This alliance freed them from the marauding and powerful Arab forces that surrounded their communities.
+The Portuguese authorities were well aware that this relationship could quickly disintegrate and injected the catholic faith to maintain submission.
+This motivation was a major political factor that pushed the Portuguese monarchy into sending the Jesuit missionaries.

-This era was marked by Martin Luther and the Protestant movement successfully separating from Rome.
+This era was marked by Martin Luther and the protestant movement successfully separating from Rome.
 Religious wars immediately ensued that took significant bloodshed.
-This along with severe outbreaks of the plague continued to decimate populations and destabilized countries, continents and political systems.
+This religious tension, along with severe outbreaks of the plague, continued to decimate populations and destabilized countries, continents and political systems.

 Shortly after Xavier’s death, the Dutch and British were slowly overtaking and contesting against Portuguese foreign interests.

-Europe was in need of stories of overcomers, achievement, glory and pride that quelled the bad news that constantly surrounded them.
+Europe needed stories of overcomers, achievement, glory, and pride that quelled the bad news that constantly surrounded them.
 Sainthood provided these stories.
 The modern American equivalent is giving celebrity status to people such as Elvis Presley – whose veneration is a pilgrimage for many.
 Consequently, Presley’s legend has become a substantial contributor to the Tennessee State economy and has given the city of Memphis a worldwide reputation.
-His icon is also a symbol for many to press on and believe that things will get better even if the reality is grim.
+His icon is also a symbol for many to press on even if the reality is grim.
 Xavier’s legacy parallels such a phenomenon.
-Indeed, the financial profits from cult veneration became a serious problem that had to be curbed.
-In the ninth-century the Council of Mainz (813 AD) issued a decree limiting the financial activities surrounding the bodies and relics of saints.1
+Indeed, the financial profits from cult veneration became a serious problem.
+In the ninth century, the Council of Mainz (813 AD) issued a decree limiting the financial activities surrounding the bodies and relics of saints.1

 Francis Xavier symbolized the aspirations of Catholics throughout the world and was a source of Portuguese pride.
 Thus, the push for his sainthood became a priority.